CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Tileset JSON

-Like in [3D Tiles 1.0](https://github.com/CesiumGS/3d-tiles/tree/master/specification#tileset-json), one main tileset JSON file is the entry point for defining an implicit tileset.
-To use implicit tiling, the `3DTILES_implicit_tiling` extension must be defined in the root tile of the tileset JSON file.
+As in [3D Tiles 1.0](https://github.com/CesiumGS/3d-tiles/tree/master/specification#tileset-json), one tileset JSON file is the entry point for defining an implicit tileset.
+To use implicit tiling, the `3DTILES_implicit_tiling` extension must be defined in one of the tiles of the tileset JSON file.
+This tile is treated as the root of an implicit tileset, even if it is not the root of the tileset JSON.
+The implicit root tile must not define any explicit `children`.

 ```json
 {